IngeborgArdoe/training/foundation_english/exercise-08.md

 ####1.
 Model Object Class «Document».

-*Guidance: To save some time, use the SQL query below to create a Document-table in the database.
-Make sure that the Data Interpretations of File Name, File Data, File Extension and File Size are set correctly when you model the object class.
-Use the built-in data types with identical names.*
+To save some time, use the SQL query below to create a Document-table in the database.

 SQL: